 Timeline of the Marketable Securities Program

 Advance refund and subscription offerings were the most common methods for issuing marketable securities.
-The 1960's brought direct borrowing from foreign sources, retirement bonds, and the replacement of quarterly issues.
+The 1960's brought book entry direct borrowing from foreign sources, retirement bonds, and the replacement of quarterly issues.

 By this time, all long-term securities were sold using the auction process.
 This decade also introduced state and local government securities and cash management bills.
 The maximum bid amounts for bills and notes were raised.

 During this decade, U.S. retirement plan bonds were discontinued.
 Changes in the tax law eliminated new Treasury notes and bonds in bearer form and the auction process continued to evolve.
 The 1980’s also introduced STRIPS (Separate Trading of Registered Interest and Principal Securities).

 Throughout the first half of the decade there was a movement towards automation, transparency and precision.
 Rules governing the sale and issuance of Treasury Securities, known as the Uniform Offering Circular, were published.

 In 1993, the first automated auction system was launched.
 The automated calculation functionality eliminated the need for manual processing, ultimately resulting in an auction release time of two minutes.
 Uniform price auctions were introduced, and changes in minimum purchase amounts made bidding more accessible to individuals and smaller financial institutions.

 The period between 1995 and 1999 was marked by further automation in the auction process.
 Auction announcements and results were made available on Public Debt’s website.
 Auction bids for marketable securities could now be made online and individuals could place bids for their Legacy Treasury Direct accounts via touch-tone phone.
 To improve standardization and potentially increase competition in the auctions, three-decimal bidding was adopted.
 Lastly, a new type of security, Treasury Inflation-Protected security (TIPS) was introduced.